 The government document describing the requirements for Cyber Essentials is available here.

-IASME has trained a team of qualified cyber security companies who are located all over the UK and the Crown Dependencies.
+IASME works along-side a network of qualified cyber security experts who are located all over the UK and the Crown Dependencies.
 They are licensed to certify against Cyber Essentials and available to offer consulting services to help you achieve certification.
 Find an IASME Certification Body near you.

-An organisation that can certify its whole company to Cyber Essentials AND has an income of less than £20 million AND is based in the UK or Crown Dependancies is eligible for included cyber security insurance of £25,000.
+An organisation that certifies its whole organisation to Cyber Essentials AND has an income of less than £20 million AND is based in the UK or Crown Dependencies is eligible for included cyber liability insurance of £25,000.
 This will be provided without any additional charges or forms to complete.
 It is an annual cover which can be renewed each year when Cyber Essentials certification is renewed.
 The insurance provides the peace of mind through 24 hour technical and legal incident response service in case your charity does experience a breach.